decodingml/tabular-semantic-search-tutorial/INSTALL_AND_USAGE.md

    ```
    Accessible at `http://localhost:8501/`

-> 🔔 Make sure the server is running (step 1) before executing the data loading or search commands.
+> 🔔 Make sure the data finished loading before excuting any queries.